ritigit7/SQLDatabase-Q-A-with-LangChain/README.md

    export SERPAPI_API_KEY="your_serpapi_api_key"

 ## Usage

-   Run the Streamlit Application:
+-Run the Streamlit Application:

-   streamlit run app.py
+-streamlit run app.py
-   Access the Application: Open your browser and go to http://localhost:8501.
+-Access the Application: Open your browser and go to http://localhost:8501.

 Interacting with the App: Enter natural language queries like:

-   "Show all available T-shirts in size M."
+-"Show all available T-shirts in size M."
-   "List colors in stock for size L."
+-"List colors in stock for size L."
-   "What’s the quantity of black T-shirts in size S?"
+-"What’s the quantity of black T-shirts in size S?"
-   The app translates these queries to SQL and retrieves accurate inventory information.
+-The app translates these queries to SQL and retrieves accurate inventory information.

 ## Project Structure

 AtliQ-T-Shirts-QA/
-   ├── app.py                   # Streamlit application entry point
+-├── app.py                   # Streamlit application entry point
-   ├── langchain_helper.py      # LangChain and SQL configuration
+-├── langchain_helper.py      # LangChain and SQL configuration
-   ├── few_shots.json           # Few-shot examples for the model
+-├── few_shots.json           # Few-shot examples for the model
-   ├── requirements.txt         # List of dependencies
+-├── requirements.txt         # List of dependencies
-   ├── README.md                # Project documentation
+-├── README.md                # Project documentation
-   └── LICENSE                  # License information
+-└── LICENSE                  # License information

 ## Technologies Used
-   LangChain: For handling language model operations.
+-LangChain: For handling language model operations.
-   Hugging Face Transformers: NLP model to interpret queries.
+-Hugging Face Transformers: NLP model to interpret queries.
-   Streamlit: Web-based UI for user interaction.
+-Streamlit: Web-based UI for user interaction.
-   MySQL: Database to store inventory data.
+-MySQL: Database to store inventory data.
-   Few-shot Learning: For improved accuracy in SQL query generation.
+-Few-shot Learning: For improved accuracy in SQL query generation.